Rose and Joe Kennedy, the parents of President John F. Kennedy, tried to erase all detail about their handicapped daughter Rosemary.

 The other Kennedy children also learned the truth and adopted an entirely different approach, visiting Rosemary and bringing her to Boston on many occasions.

-Eunice Kennedy based her creation of the Special Olympics on Rosemary.
+Eunice Kennedy based her creation of the Special Olympics on her sister Rosemary.
 She broke the family's silence on Rosemary in the Saturday Evening Post, but it was not until 1987 that the story of the lobotomy became public.

 Rosemary Kennedy was never allowed to live any kind of life by her ambitious parents, but in the end, how she was treated by them, especially Joe, says far more about him than anything about her.